US Toll Free Call/Text:

 Researchers further developed a lab model to examine the medication’s efficacy against AD.

 The model showed that Sildenafil targeted Tau protein and increased brain cell growth.
-Revealing how Viagra may work against the condition.

-It is vital to note that the study did not discover that Sildenafil actually reduced the risk of Alzheimer’s disease.
+It is vital to note that the study did not discover that how Sildenafil actually reduced the risk of Alzheimer’s disease.

 Limitations of the Viagra and Alzheimer’s study